openshift/enhancements/enhancements/machine-api/control-plane.md

 - To manage configuration changes at the software layer.
 This is managed by the Machine Config Operator.
 - To manage the life cycle of Control Plane components
 - To automate the provisioning and decommission of the bootstrapping instance managed by the installer.
+- To provide autoscaling support.
+This proposal is a necessary first step for autoscaling.
+It focuses on settling on the primitives that abstracts away the Control Plane as single scalable resource.
+In a follow up RFE we can discuss how/when to auto scale this resource based on relevant cluster metrics e.g number of workers, number of etcd objects, etc.

 ## Proposal